 - improving how they clearly define levels of service, and the reasons for any changes to these

-- describing the future state of infrastructure provision at the end of the 30 years was often unclear.
+- describing the future state of infrastructure provision at the end of the 30 years.

 Therefore, it’s well worth reviewing how well these matters are addressed in your 2018 infrastructure strategy, and making improvements where necessary.